stevencombs/retrocombs.github.io/_posts/pet/2022-12-03-upgrade-pet.md

 That's an interesting amalgam of pop culture references.
 I'm not sure I would have ever combined a pet rock and the HAL 9000 together as a marketing strategy.

-The "N" that follows the 2001 reference indicates this Commodore PET includes a black and green monitor.
-Finally, the "8" means my PET has 8 KB of memory.
+~~The "N" that follows the 2001 reference indicates this Commodore PET includes a black and green monitor.~~ Finally, the "8" means my PET has 8 KB of memory.
 4 KB more than the base model.
 Let's dig deeper into my PET's specifications.

 ## My Commodore PET Specifications

 Below are specifications for my Commodore PET:

-1. Commodore PET Model 2001–N-8
+1. Commodore PET Model 2001–8
 2. Built in the United States
 3. Likely sold in 1978
 4. Serial Number: 0040424